realv9h/asset-encode/README.md

 While it’s not a bulletproof protection against advanced loggers, this adds a simple layer of obfuscation that:
 - Makes the asset ID unreadable at a glance
 - Confuses anyone expecting just raw numbers or standard URLs

----

-### How it works

-1. Converts the numeric asset ID to a hex string
-2. URL-encodes that hex string
-3. Pads the encoded string with random bait characters

-The final string looks like a noisy, percent-encoded value that hides the original asset ID.